John 1:36: Analysis

-Lapide expands this verse saying it was as if John said, “Behold Christ like a spotless Lamb, destined for a victim, that He may be offered to God upon the cross, for the sins of the whole world.
+Cornelius a Lapide (1567-1637), an exegete of the Scriptures expands this verse, saying it was as if John said, “Behold Christ like a spotless Lamb, destined for a victim, that He may be offered to God upon the cross, for the sins of the whole world.
 Why do you follow me? follow Him who is the Lamb of God, the ransom of the world.”
-MacEvilly believes that Jesus was heading towards his home.
+John MacEvilly (1818–1902), a Catholic Bible commentator, believes that Jesus was heading towards his home.

 Commentary from the Church Fathers

 Theophylact of Ohrid: " Looking he saith, as if signifying by his looks his love and admiration for Christ."

 Augustine: "John was the friend of the Bridegroom; he sought not his own glory, but bare witness to the truth.
 And therefore he wished not his disciples to remain with him, to the hindrance of their duty to follow the Lord; but rather showed them whom they should follow, saying, Behold the Lamb of God."